Health Insurance for Expats in Singapore: A Guide to Costs Involved and Choosing a Plan

 Limits/Exclusions: This is any condition, situation, or treatment that your health insurance plan will not cover.

 It’s also worth forking out a bit more for an insurer with a large provider network and direct billing service.
-This will allow the hospital to bill your insurer directly, saving you the time and stress from making claims for reimbursement.
+This will allow the hospital to bill your insurer directly, saving you the time and stress of making claims for reimbursement.

 In addition to this, make sure that, if you do need to make a claim, then the process is fairly straightforward.
-The last thing you want is lots of paperwork, bureaucracy, as well as going back-and-forth between you and the insurer.
+The last thing you want is lots of paperwork, bureaucracy, as well as going back and forth between you and the insurer.

 Going with a reputable insurer is also prudent, even if it is more expensive than other alternatives.
 This is because they’ll be able to provide better customer service, support, and have more stable price increases.